 Store the homemade clay in an airtight container until you’re ready to use it.
 My clay was still soft after keeping it in the container for several weeks!

-How to turn this clay recipe into a Unicorn Jewellery Holder:
+How to turn your air dry clay into a Unicorn Jewellery Holder:

 Since unicorns are everywhere right now, I wanted to see if could turn this clay recipe into something inspired by my favorite magical animal.
 The idea of making a unicorn jewellery holder came to mind.
 You can stack rings on top of the horn.
 And the ears are perfect to dangle bracelets from!